vintagetrex/Nemesis-Project/README.md

     * format for submissions
-      - topic (remains unencrpted in server)
+      - topic (remains unencrypted in server)
       - file of certain length